template-dev/TODO-using-JSON/README.md

 - Run the executable generated after compilation.
 - You will be presented with a menu allowing you to perform various tasks such as adding, removing, editing, printing, and setting task statuses.
 - Follow the prompts to interact with the application.

+## Dependencies

+- [nlohmann/json](https://github.com/nlohmann/json): A C++ library for JSON manipulation, used for storing tasks in JSON format.

 ## JSON File Structure